 Moreover, you should not breathe inside the camera when changing lenses.
 At temperatures below -10° C, I recommend covering your nose and mouth with a scarf or high collar to protect you and the camera from such problems.

 Make sure you have something to wipe your camera with if it does get wet.
 Bring a few microfiber cloths to shoot.
 Make sure that snow does not get into the bag.
 The snow in the bag will turn into the water at the first opportunity.
 After that, the bag will have to dry for a long time.

 6. Use A Moisture-Proof Technique

 In the Nikon, cameras starting from Nikon D7100 have waterproof protection (see table).
-But in order to provide complete protection from moisture, such a protected camera also needs a protected lens.
-Many popular Nikon lenses are dust and water resistant.
+But to provide complete protection from moisture, such a protected camera also needs a protected lens.
+Many popular Nikon lenses are dust and water-resistant.
 Even a simple Nikon 50mm f/1.8 AF-S is among them.
 A complete list of protected lenses is shown in the table below.

 Modern Nikon Equipment, Protected from Dust and Moisture